realeesh17/Security-101/README.md

 - 🔐 Basic cyber security concepts such as the CIA triad, the differences between risks, threats, etc,
 - 🛡️ Understanding what a security control is and what forms they take.
 - 🌐 Understanding what zero trust is and why this is important in modern cyber security.
-- 🔑 Understanding key concepts and themes across identity, networking, security operations, infrastructure and data security.
+- 🔑 Understanding key concepts and themes across identity , networking , security operations , infrastructure and data security.
 - 🔧 Giving some examples of tools used to implement security controls.

 What this course does not cover 🙅‍♂️